 We are continuously engaged in the evaluation of potential transactions that support our current business strategy.
-In the past, such transactions have included the sale of non-core assets, the sale of partial interests in assets to strategic joint venture partners, acquisitions and large investment capital projects.
-With respect to a potential divestiture or acquisition, we may conduct an auction process or participate in an auction process conducted by a third party or we may negotiate a transaction with one or a limited number of potential buyers (in the case of a divestiture) or sellers (in the case of an acquisition).
+In the past, such transactions have included the acquisition of assets that complement our existing footprint, the sale of non-core assets, the sale of partial interests in assets to strategic joint venture partners, and large investment capital projects.
+With respect to a potential acquisition or divestiture, we may conduct an auction process or participate in an auction process conducted by a third party or we may negotiate a transaction with one or a limited number of potential sellers (in the case of an acquisition) or buyers (in the case of a divestiture).
 Such transactions could have a material effect on our financial condition and results of operations.

 We typically do not announce a transaction until after we have executed a definitive agreement.
 In certain cases, in order to protect our business interests or for other reasons, we may defer public announcement of a transaction until closing or a later date.
 Past experience has demonstrated that discussions and negotiations regarding a potential transaction can advance or terminate in a short period of time.
 Moreover, the closing of any transaction for which we have entered into a definitive agreement may be subject to customary and other closing conditions, which may not ultimately be satisfied or waived.
 Accordingly, we can give no assurance that our current or future efforts with respect to any such transactions will be successful, and we can provide no assurance that our financial expectations with respect to such transactions will ultimately be realized.
 See Item 1A.
-"Risk Factors-Risks Related to PAA's Business-Acquisitions and divestitures involve risks that may adversely affect PAA's business" included in our 2022 Annual Report on Form 10-K.
+"Risk Factors-Risks Related to PAA's Business-Acquisitions and divestitures involve risks that may adversely affect PAA's business" included in our 2023 Annual Report on Form 10-K.